Our House System

 Our House System reflects the structure and systems that have been instrumental in our success and creates a strong team and community identity.
 It reflects and delivers the commitment to 'know, value and support every student to achieve.'

-The College is divided into five Houses of 250 students.There are 5 Houses – Brunel, Cavendish, Newton, Orwell and Wilberforce.
+The College is divided into six Houses of about 210 students.There are 6 Houses – Brunel, Cavendish, Newton, Orwell, Pendleton and Wilberforce.

 The Houses provide support and guidance within an environment where the needs of each child are known by his or her Tutor and Senior Tutor and their individual progress is monitored closely.
 Importantly, the House is the focus of the relationship between the school and families, with siblings in the same House.